sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/explanations/features.md

 ## Go to definition

-When you click on a symbol's name or select 'Go to definition' from the popover, you will be navigated directly to the definition of the symbol.
+When you click on the 'Go to definition' button in the popover or click on a symbol's name (in the sidebar or code view), you will be navigated directly to the definition of the symbol.

 <img src="../img/go-to-def.gif" width="500"/>